 Job Market Paper

 Abstract: Regulating toxic industrial pollutants can improve local access to pollution information, potentially leading to changes in health outcomes and behaviors.
 This paper examines the first statewide policy in New Hampshire to regulate Per- and Polyfluoroalkyl Substances (PFAS) in drinking water and assesses its impact on mortality and healthcare utilization among residents exposed to industrial pollution.
-Using a difference-in-difference model based on proximity to the polluting manufacturing facilities, I find that the PFAS regulation lowered mortality by 7\%, and increased healthcare utilization and investment in preventive care among residents of a broader area than defined by contaminated drinking water.
-The findings highlight that both the costs of industrial pollution and the benefits of regulation can extend beyond boundaries defined by water quality violations.
+Using a difference-in-differences framework based on proximity to polluting manufacturing facilities, I find that the PFAS regulation reduced mortality by 7% and increased healthcare utilization and investment in preventive care, extending beyond areas officially designated as contaminated.
+The findings highlight that both the costs of industrial pollution and the benefits of regulation can extend beyond the boundaries defined by observed pollution and water quality violations.

 Work in Progress